thecredibleway/thecredibleway-com/docs/jesus/life/parables/justice-mercy.md

   Illustration by Annie Vallotton, from the Good News Bible.
 Image courtesy of <a href="https://www.rotation.org/topic/public-archive-of-annie-vallotton-bible-images-400px-wide-archive">Rotation.org</a>
 </p>

 Samaritans were despised by Jews - seen as ethnically impure and religiously heretical.
-Yet he is the one who sees the man, has compassion and acts.
+Yet, he is the one who sees the man, has compassion and acts.
 His mercy is practical - he tends the man's wounds, transports him and pays for his care.
 Justice is served not through courts or rituals, but through merciful action that restores life and dignity.
 The Samaritan's mercy is not sentimental - it's costly.
 He gives time,